paypal/paypal-android/README.md

 This SDK is written in Kotlin and supports both Kotlin and Java integrations.
 See the [Java Demo App](#TODO: link demo when created) and [Kotlin Demo App](/Demo) for sample integrations.

 ## Including the SDK
-To accept a certain payment method in your app, you only need to include that payment-specific dependency in your `build.gradle`.
+You can support a specific payment method by adding its corresponding feature module as a dependency in your app's `build.gradle` file.
 For an integration offering card and PayPal payments, include the following:

 ```groovy